intel/intel-optimization-for-horovod/README.md

 ### Install for GPU
-Installing Intel® Optimization for Horovod* with different frameworks is feasiable.
+Installing Intel® Optimization for Horovod* with different frameworks is feasible.
 You could choose either Intel® Extension for TensorFlow* or Intel® Extension for Pytorch* as dependency.
  1. Installing Intel® Extension for TensorFlow* and Intel® Optimization for Horovod* with command:
     ```bash
-    pip install tensorflow==2.11.0
+    pip install tensorflow==2.12.0
     pip install --upgrade intel-extension-for-tensorflow[gpu]
     pip install intel-optimization-for-horovod
     ```